toast-ts/farmsim-docker/README.md

 5. Start the container after configuring your [docker-compose.yml](./docker-compose.yml) file
    - `$ docker compose up -d`
    - You may need to append `sudo` in front if the user is not part of the Docker group.
+6. Connect to the container via port `5900` in your VNC client

+>[!IMPORTANT]
+You may need to delete the `dedicatedServer.xml` file that it generated on first launch and restart the panel.

 # Reason for the fork